Borel reducibility and symmetric models: Symmetric models and Borel reducibility

 \begin{itemize} \item If $f$ is a homomorphism, then $B\in V(A)$ is definable in $V(A)$ using only $A$ and parameters from $V$.
 That is, there is a formula $\psi$ and $v\in V$ such that $B$ is the unique set for which $\psi(B,A,v)$ holds. \item If $f$ is a reduction, then $V(A)=V(B)$.
 Furthermore, $A$ is definable using only $B$ and parameters from $V$. \end{itemize} \end{lem} \begin{proof} Assume that $f$ is a homomorphism. $B$ can be defined in $V(A)$ as the unique set such for any generic $x'$, if $A_{x'}=A$ then $B=B_{f(x')}$.

 If $f$ is a reduction, $A$ can be defined in $V(B)$ as the unique set such that for any generic $x'$, if $B_{f(x')}=B$ then $A=A_{x'}$. \end{proof}

 If $f$ is a partial Borel function, the conclusions of the lemmas above still hold, as long as the generic $x$ lies in the domain of $f$.
 In particular, if $I$ is a proper ideal over $X$ (see \cite{Zap08}) and $f$ as above is only defined on some $I$-positive Borel set, then the conclusion holds for any $P_I$-generic $x$ in that set.
+Here $P_I$ is the poset of all Borel $I$-positive sets, ordered by inclusion.
 The converse is also true.

 \begin{prop} Suppose $E$ and $F$ are as above and $I$ is a proper ideal over $X$.
 Let $x$ be a $P_I$-generic, $A=A_x$.
 Assume there is a $B\in V(A)$, definable in $V(A)$ using only $A$ and parameters from $V$, such that $B$ is an $F$-invariant in $V[x]$ (i.e., there is some $y\in V[x]$ such that $B_y=B$).
 Then \begin{itemize} \item There is a partial Borel map $f\colon X\lto Y$, defined on an $I$-positive set, such that $f$ is a homomorphism, $x\in\dom f$, and $B=B_{f(x)}$. \item Furthermore, if $V(A)=V(B)$ and $A$ is definable using only $B$ and parameters from $V$, then there is an $f$ as above which is a partial reduction. \end{itemize} \end{prop}